Authentication

 1. Replace the hostname with an IP-address

-How does authentication for Qb2 work and what features are available?
+How does authentication for Qb devices work and what features are available?

-Authentication allows a curated access to data produced by Qb2.
+Authentication allows a curated access to data produced by Qb device.
 Different access levels ensure that sensitive data is never shown to unauthorized audiences.
 All features and technical details are described in account settings and user management.